 Most of all projects have some information technology or artificial intelligence elements.
 We are looking therefore for partnership with medical industry, academic centers and governmental agencies.
 The pace of our projects makes it necessary to invest in hiring freelancers or buying working hours from companies specialized in digital healthcare systems and/or artificial intelligence to deliver the solutions that match our research needs.
 We need funding for such investments.

 As the organization grows, our outreach goals grow and we need funding to administration costs.

 Our workshops in low- and middle-income countries require sponsorship to deliver these workshops in professional frames.

-Last but not least, it is crucial to sponsor the work of our coordination team that supervise different projects beside their fulltime clinical work obligations.
+Last but not least, it is crucial to sponsor the work of our coordination team that supervise different projects beside their full-time work obligations.
 We need to find some funding to free the coordination team at least 1-2 days to be dedicated to our projects.
 This will ensure high quality innovative research.